 That’s not their fault.
 That’s you and having unrealistic expectations.
 Be patient.
 Be patient with them and be patient with yourself.

 Rome was not built in a day.
 Positive change and synthesis and marriages are not built in a day.

 Again, one day you’ll wake up in your new job and will feel the same as it did when you 1st started there.
 You will feel concerned about that.
 Yet, most of the time, there was nothing to be concerned about.
 It is just that the relationship has changed.

 Do you really think employers are trying to help you?

-You already know you can’t trust recruiters—they tell as they think you need to know to take the job they after representing so they collect their payday.
+You already know you can’t trust recruiters—they tell you as much as they think you need to know to take the job they after representing so they collect their payday.

 Jeff Altman, The Big Game Hunter has been a career coach and recruiter for what seems like one hundred years.

-JobSearchCoachingHQ.com is there to change that with great advice for job hunters—videos, my books and guides to job hunting, podcasts, articles, PLUS a community for you to ask questions of PLUS the ability to ask me questions where I function as your ally with no conflict of interest answering your questions.
+JobSearchCoachingHQ.com changes that with great advice for job hunters—videos, my books and guides to job hunting, podcasts, articles, PLUS a community for you to ask questions of PLUS the ability to ask me questions where I function as your ally with no conflict of interest answering your questions.

 You can order a copy of “Diagnosing Your Job Search Problems” for Kindle for $.99 and receive free Kindle versions of “No BS Resume Advice” and “Interview Preparation.”

 Don’t forget to give the show 5 stars and a good review in iTunes